 The kitchen is no longer a space that’s used solely for cooking and storing food; as the space in the home that sees the most traffic, and enjoys the most occupation - the kitchen is more than where you feed your body - it’s the heart of the home, and that means it’s responsible for a lot more than cooking.

 Our kitchens are impromptu homework stations, coffee bars, bar bars, conversation, and living spaces, and makeshift offices.
 They exist somewhere on the fringe of culinary space in the modern home landscape, and that equates to a lot of stuff that needs its own space to be tidily stored away.

-Before any custom kitchen cabinet planning or storage calculations can begin, you’ll have to sit down and deliberate what’s best for you and your space, and how you predominantly use your kitchen.
-Deciphering how you plan to use your kitchen, and finding what you’re currently missing from the storage equation will allow you to clearly spell out what you need from your kitchen design.
+Before any custom kitchen planning or storage calculations can begin, you’ll have to sit down and decide what’s best for you, your family and your space.
+How you use your kitchen most is a major deciding factor in how you plan to use your kitchen and finding what you’re currently missing from the storage equation will allow you to clearly spell out what you need from your kitchen design.

 Even more critical in small kitchen spaces, this process is dependent on not only adding storage solution options but also considering what you can afford to be rid of in order to create a more open space from which to make your best choices.

 - Are you a self-professed chef that enjoys rolling up their sleeves and getting creative in the kitchen?